-Collapse of United States Homes
+Collapse of the United States Home.
+(Address.)

 World peace is dependent upon the American home and the American home has disintegrated.